Conditionals

 Second, there may be a formal argument that is valid, but there is a way to translate the formulas involved in the argument that leads to an argument expressed in English that is not very secure.
 We have already seen examples of this in the previous section when discussing Byrne's Suppression Task in which certain premises seem to suppress the application of Modus Ponens.
 Other examples arise because of a mismatch between the way certain connectives are interpreted in propositional logic and the way that these connectives are used in English.

 The first example concerns conjunction.
-As we have already noted, for all formulas XX and YY, the following are tautologically equivalent.
+As we have already noted, for all formulas and , the following are tautologically equivalent.

 However, consider the following two sentences: